Skip to main content

 Professional website for yoga studios & yoga teachers

 Yoga is one of the fastest-growing health and lifestyle categories in Germany - and at the same time one of the markets where website quality has the strongest influence on new customer acquisition.
 Participants research style, teacher and atmosphere before booking a trial lesson.
 Those who appear here with a WordPress theme from 2018, a clunky PDF class schedule and an unclear pricing structure lose the decision in the first minute.
-We build websites for yoga studios and self-employed yoga teachers that convey calm, competence and real bookability in a balanced tone - legally compliant and prepared for health insurance subsidy.
+We build websites for yoga studios and self-employed yoga teachers that convey calm, competence and real bookability in a balanced tone - carefully aligned with current requirements and prepared for health insurance subsidy.

 Why yoga studios need an excellent website today